Skip to main content

-Moses Magogo Hassim was born in Kamuli, Eastern Uganda on 8th November 1976 to Mr. Sam Zua Nkinda and Mrs. Ruth Biribawa Nkinda.
+Hon.
+Magogo Moses Hassim was born in Kamuli, Eastern Uganda on 8th November 1976 to Mr. Sam Zua Nkinda and Mrs. Ruth Biribawa Nkinda.

 Academic Profile

-Moses Magogo went to Kagulu Primary School in Kamuli District, Jinja College in Jinja District and Namilyango College in Mukono District before joining Makerere University for a Bachelor of Science degree in Engineering (Electrical).
+Hon.
+Magogo Moses Hassim went to Kagulu Primary School in Kamuli District, Jinja College in Jinja District and Namilyango College in Mukono District before joining Makerere University for a Bachelors of Science degree in Engineering (Electrical).

 Sports in Schools

 While at Jinja College, Namilyango College and Makerere University Magogo excelled both in sports and academics.
-The rare double excellence was such that in one week he won the 10,000 metre race and was runners up in National Mathematics contest that brought the best students in the best schools in Uganda.
+The rare double excellence was such that in one week he won the 10,000 metre race and was runners up in National Mathematics contest while still a student at Namilyango College that brought the best students in the best schools in Uganda.

-With Moses Magogo as Interior Minister and participant in several disciplines, Nkrumah Hall Bull roasted (won the overall sports competitions) for the first time in its history of over 40 years and also won the university football cup
+With Magogo as Interior Minister and participant in several disciplines at Makerere University, Nkrumah Hall Bull roasted (won the overall sports competitions) for the first time in its history of over 40 years and also won the University football title.

 Employment